Liz-Melcher/KanbanBoardUnit14/README.md

 # 14 Full-Stack React: Kanban Board

+## GitHub Repository:

+## Render Deployed Page:

+## Description:
+This project involves adding authentication with JSON Web Tokens (JWT) to an existing Kanban board application.
+The assignment is to complete the login UI, implement secure JWT-based authentication on the server, and deploy the full app to Render.
+The goal is to ensure only authenticated users can access and manage tasks on the Kanban board.

+## License:
+MIT License on GitHub

+## Contributing:
+There was starter code for this project.
+The starter code is described more fully in the original read me which is copied below.

 ## Your Task

 Authentication with JSON Web Tokens (JWTs) is crucial for full-stack applications, as it provides a secure and scalable method for verifying user identities.
 JWTs are compact, URL-safe tokens that encode a user's authentication data, allowing servers to authenticate requests.
 Additionally, JWTs can include metadata and be easily verified and decoded, enhancing security while enabling seamless authentication across various parts of an application.